 So I want to continue the discussion with you, dear Garlic Delighters, with tips on how to survive and thrive during these uncertain times whether it’s about food (how to cook when access to ingredients is limited), loneliness (that was me when I herniated my disc and was stuck in bed for 1 to 2 years), or how to work from home (been doing it for years).

 Please add your comments to share your tips on how to shop, cook, and dodge passersby on the sidewalk when they walk within 6 feet of you.

-NOTE: You already know I'm not in the healthcare field.
+CAUTION: You already know I’m not in the healthcare field.
 So none of this advice is medical information.
-You should consult the CDC's website and your healthcare professionals if you have medical questions or feel symptoms and need medical attention.
+You should consult the CDC’s website and your healthcare professionals if you have medical questions or feel symptoms and need medical attention.

 How do I keep buying the food I normally buy?

 Buy it from your local grocery stores which are staying open because they are considered essential businesses.
 The U.S. supply chain is a miracle.
 Somehow, the supply chain still runs at full force, stocking the empty shelves within hours to days (at the worst-case scenario).
-This isn't true in many countries.
-According to my friend Benjamin, some grocery stores are shut or, if open, empty in London.

 If you’re not finding the food items that you normally buy at your local supermarket, consider a supermarket farther away.
 Look into alternative or unconventional grocery stores, including the following:

 - CSAs: Some deliver to your front door or have convenient pickup locations